dieghernan/dieghernan.github.io/collections/_posts/2025-10-25-mapping-antarctica.md

 ### Antarctica Flag Redesigned

-In 2024, Graham Bartram presented a refreshed version of his flag that preserves the white Antarctic outline but fills the blue field with many tiny, colorful dots representing microplastics - even in remote regions.
+In 2024, Graham Bartram revealed a new version of his original flag as part of a global campaign to raise awareness about the growing problem of microplastic pollution.
+The new design keeps the familiar white outline of Antarctica but swaps the plain blue background for one filled with countless tiny, colorful dots.
+These dots represent the microscopic bits of plastic that have been discovered even in the planet’s most untouched places - including the Antarctic ice and its surrounding oceans.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/48/Antarctica_Flag_Redesigned_by_Graham_Bartram.png/960px-Antarctica_Flag_Redesigned_by_Graham_Bartram.png" />